OsiriX-Foundation/karnak-documentation/content/userguide/profiles.en.md

 description: Manage the profiles
 ---

 This page lists all profiles configured in Karnak and allows you to create, edit, and delete them.
-A profile defines the actions to apply to a DICOM instance before it is sent
+A profile defines the actions to apply to a DICOM instance before it is sent.

 The `Dicom Basic Profile` is available by default and cannot be deleted.
-It is described in the section [How does de-identification work?](../../profiles/rules).
-This profile cannot be modified except for the default `defaultIssuerOfPatientID` [value](../../profiles/profilestructure/#profile-metadata).
+It is the reference de-identification profile based on the [DICOM standard](http://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_E.html).
+For more details, see [How does de-identification work?](../../profiles/rules)

 ![profile page](/userguide/profile_main.png)

 ##### 1. Profile drag and drop area

-Profiles can only be created by importing a YAML file using the top\-right component of the `Profiles` view.
+Profiles can only be created by importing a YAML file using the top-right component of the `Profiles` view.
 You can select a file by clicking the `Upload file...` button or by dragging and dropping it into the area.
 The file is then loaded and analyzed.
 If no errors are found, a new profile is automatically created from the file and added to the profile list.

+> [!INFO]
+> For details on the profile structure and how to create a valid YAML file, see the [Profile Structure](../../profiles/profilestructure) documentation.

 ##### 2. Profile list